slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

   backgrounds, but who have reasonably "maxed out" their available resources to learn about robotics and machine learning.

 I think this is a great time to be working in robotics.
-We have a wonderful (and growing) [robotics group at USC][3].
-Furthermore, the computer science department will have a [brand new building][4] ready in 2024 for us!
+We also have an excellent [robotics group at USC][3].

 PhD students will receive funding.
 The normal requirement is to TA for two semesters.
 Beyond those two semesters, I will do my best to support you with as